 Assessments vary from module to module but include coursework, practical work both in groups and individually, a Final Project, a written timed test, and essays.

 All of our Broadcast Journalism MA students must undertake core modules in Ethics, Rules and Standards and a Final Project.
-As a Broadcast Journalism student you will take a module in Newsgathering for TV and Radio; a module in Newsdays and Studio Production; and a module in Data Journalism.
+As a Broadcast Journalism student you will take a module in Newsgathering for TV and Radio and a module in Newsdays and Studio Production.
 Teaching hours are between Monday to Friday during working hours, and occasionally outside those times.

 You put practical journalism in an ethical context with case studies and there are discussion groups in term two.